Quantum-Optics-LKB/NLSE/README.md

 If the code does not find Cupy, it will fall back to a CPU based implementation that uses the CPU : [PyFFTW](https://pyfftw.readthedocs.io/en/latest/).
 To make the best out of your computer, this library is multithreaded.
 By default it will use all available threads.
 If this is not what you want, you can disable this by setting the variable `pyfftw.config.NUM_THREADS` to a number of your choosing.

+**WARNING** : The default flag passed to `FFTW` for planning is `FFTW_PATIENT` which means that the first run of the code can take a long time.
+This information is cached so subsequent runs just have to load the plans, removing this computation time.

 Other than this, the code relies on these libraries :

 - `numba` : for best CPU performance on Intel CPU's, with `icc_rt`